 The number of staff that a business employs is one of the most widely accepted ways of indicating SME size.
-These figures can often change from country to country, but below are the official benchmark figures as set out by the EU.
+These figures can often change from country to country, but below are the official benchmark figures as set out by the EU and the UK.

 Does energy usage matter?

-When organising your business energy contract, a SME definition is required to know what type of contract would best suit your needs.
+When sorting your business energy contracts, brokers and suppliers will use the Ofgem SME definition to work out what type of contract would best suit your needs.
 Below you can find the definition of micro, small, medium and large businesses by annual energy usage, ordered by the average business energy usage.

 How much electricity does your business use?

-To give you an idea how much energy your business should be using, here's a guide to average business electrcity usage.
+To give you an idea of how much energy your business should be using, here's a guide to average business electricity usage.